 Surname: Class:

 Forename:

 Address:

 DOB: M/F:

 Condition or illness:

-MEDICATION MEDICATION
+MEDICATION

-Name/Type of Medication (as described on container):
+Name/Type of Medication (as described on contain iner):

 How long your child take this medication:

 Date dispensed:

 FULL DIRECTIONS FOR USE

 Dosage and method:

 Timing:

 Special Precautions:

 Side Effects:

 Self-Administration:

 Procedures to take in an emergency:

 CONTACT DETAILS

-Name: Day time telephone no.:
+Name: Daytime telephone no.:

 Relationship to Pupil:

-I understand that any medicine must be delivered to the schoon ol office and accept this is a service which the school is
+I understand that any medicine must be delivered not obliged to undertake. to the school office and accept this is a service which the schoo l is

 Date: Signature:

-\Does your child attend After School club and will medication need to be taking during their time there Y/N? ..............
+Does your child attend After School club and will medication need to be taking during their time there Y/N?